-In April, Google released Penguin, an updated algorithm aimed at decreasing the search engine rankings of websites that violate their Webmaster Guidelines.
+In April of 2012, Google released Penguin, an updated algorithm aimed at decreasing the search engine rankings of websites that violate their Webmaster Guidelines.
 Some forms of violations include the use of black-hat SEO techniques such as cloaking, keyword stuffing, duplication of content, and participation in link schemes.

 Not for Everyday Use